Coder-RD/Java_Challenge/README.md

 - 🔹 Code Reusability
 - 🔹 Method Design
 - 🔹 Multiple Data Types
-- 🔹 Collection of Generic Concepts
 - 🔹 Core Java
 - 🔹 Problem Solving

 ### 💡 Key Concept

-The **Java Generics** challenge focuses on creating a **single generic method** that can work with arrays containing different data types.
+The **Java Generics** challenge focuses on creating a single generic method that can work with arrays containing different data types.

 Instead of creating separate methods for `Integer[]` and `String[]`, a generic method can accept both types using a type parameter.

-The `printArray` method can therefore be reused for different array data types.
+The `printArray()` method can therefore be reused for different array data types.

 ### 🧠 Problem-Solving Approach

 1. Create a `Printer` class.
-2. Define a generic `printArray` method.
+2. Define a generic `printArray()` method.
 3. Use a generic type parameter such as `<T>`.
 4. Accept an array of type `T[]`.
 5. Traverse the array using a loop.
 6. Print each element.
 7. Use the same method for both `Integer[]` and `String[]`.
-8. Avoid method overloading.
+8. Avoid unnecessary method overloading.

 ### 🔑 Important Java Concept